digital-asset/docs.daml.com/docs/2.8.10/docs/canton/usermanual/performance.rst

 Just putting all Daml commands into a single batch command does not help, as you might still create lots of views.

-In the protocol up to version 5, Canton creates a view for every action node in the transaction tree if the informees change between the node and its parent.
+Currently, Canton creates a view for every action node in the transaction tree if the informees change between the node and its parent.
 Therefore, in order to minimize the number of views, you should try to minimize the number of changes of informees.
 Informees are roughly the signatories, observers of the contract and of the choice, and the controllers of the choice.